-- Make sure the pilot burner and the surrounding space remain free (see Appendix 3, fig. 14a). - Make sure thermocouple 2 and the surrounding space remain free (see appendix 3, fig. 14b). - Make sure that the slot between the burner and the vermiculite tray is kept free.
+- only ever use the supplied wood or pebble set; - place the wood and pebble set exactly as described; - make sure the pilot burner and the surrounding space remain free (see appendix 3, fig. 11); - make sure thermocouple 2 and the surrounding space remain free (see appendix 3, fig. 12. - In case of a wood set, keep the air openings between the burner and the vermiculite tray completely free.